saksham0302/banking/README.md

 1. `g++` Compiler
 2. `MySQL Server`
 3. Add `MySQL Server 8.0` in the project debugger to add additional header files for compilation of code
+4. Add `libmysql.dll` in the debug folder of project

 ### Functionalities for Admin :
 1. Account Creation